One on one meetings, 1:1s, 1 2 1s, one on ones, or 1 on 1s. Whatever you call them, they're one of the most powerful tools you have as a manager.

 1) The real value of one on ones for managers

 One on ones are the single most valuable tool managers have in their tool belt to fix all kinds of problems and gain invaluable insights.
 However, if you've never had a great one on one, you may be pretty skeptical about starting them with your team.
-Today’s one on one meeting template is here to help you have them, and below is some of the key value that following the template will deliver for you:

-Over and over since we started Lighthouse over 4 years ago, we've seen managers learn quickly just how much of an impact these meetings can have for them.
+Over and over since we started Lighthouse over 7 years ago, we've seen managers learn quickly just how much of an impact these meetings can have for them.
 It takes less time than you think and saves you a lot of headaches later (like hiring a replacement).

 2) The value of one on ones to organizations

-Fix the mess left from a failed flat organization: Many leaders hope to stay flat forever.
+- Fix the mess left from a failed flat organization: Many leaders hope to stay flat forever.
 Unfortunately, that fails as you scale (typically around 25 employees).
 One of the best ways to address the issue is to make sure the new leaders you have to promote to fix a flat org meet with everyone on their teams to hear their issues and frustrations.

 3) Problems one on one meetings help you overcome